 Getting out on the trail in new gear can be both exciting and intimidating.
-And flat pedals have a lot to offer, but they can certainly take some getting used to.
+For rider freedom and versatility when the trail gets sketchy, flat pedals are hard to beat.
+But while they have a lot to offer for certain types of riding, they can certainly take some getting used to.

 Whether your focus is on value, overall performance, or weight, our testers put everything into consideration as we ripped up and down our local trails.

-If you’re unsure where to start with flats versus clipless mountain bike riding, check out our buyer’s guide and FAQ at the bottom of the page before you scroll on.
+If you’re unsure where to start with flats versus clipless mountain bike riding, check out our buyers guide and FAQ section, and be sure to look at our comparison chart when it’s decision time.
 Otherwise, read on to see our staff’s list of the best MTB flat pedals for any and all types of riders.

 Also, if you’re more interested in a certain category, you can jump to it right here: